1587/speaking-exam/00-part4.md

 My answer:

 ```
-Hello Sir, The XX Database Meeting will be held on May The 20th The meeting opens from 9 am to 5 am on Monday.
+Hello Sir, The XX Database Meeting will be held on May The 20th, The meeting opens from 9:00 am to 5:00 pm (on Monday).

-No, I am sorry, I am afraid that XX Database Meeting is Held in The Crown Hotel.
+No, I am sorry, I am afraid that XX Database Meeting will be Held in The Crown Hotel.
 Please remember that.

-Yes, according to information, there are 2 sessions about Database security.
+Yes, according to the information, there are 2 sessions about Database security.
-First, there is session about XX security from 10am to 11 pm.
+First, there is session about XX security (from 10:00 am to 11:00 am) (Hosted by XXX).
-Next, there is a session about YY security from 3 pm to 4 pm.
+Next, there is a session about YY security (from 3:00 pm to 4:00 pm).
+(Hosted by XXX).
 Please keep that in mind.
 ```